galaxyproject/galaxy-hub/src/events/GCC2012/Abstracts/index.md

 Many existing tools for ChIP-seq data analysis are difficult to use by nonbioinformaticians.
 These tools map sequenced reads to the reference genome or predict binding site locations (ChIP-seq peaks).
 Several tools exist for peak filtering, motif discovery and genome feature association.
 Such tools are often command line applications or R packages.

 Our web service, [Nebula](http://nebula.curie.fr/), was designed for biologists.
 It is based on the Galaxy open source framework.
 Galaxy already includes a large number of functionalities for mapping reads and peak calling.
-We added the following to Galaxy: (1) peak calling with !FindPeaks and a module for immunoprecipitation quality control, (2) *de novo* motif discovery with ChIPmunk, (3) calculation of the density and the cumulative distribution of peak locations around gene TSSs, (4) annotation of peaks with genomic features, and (5) annotation of genes with peak information.
+We added the following to Galaxy: (1) peak calling with FindPeaks and a module for immunoprecipitation quality control, (2) *de novo* motif discovery with ChIPmunk, (3) calculation of the density and the cumulative distribution of peak locations around gene TSSs, (4) annotation of peaks with genomic features, and (5) annotation of genes with peak information.
 Nebula generates the graphs and the enrichment statistics at each step of the process.
 During steps 3 to 5, Nebula optionally repeats the analysis on a control dataset and compares these results with those from the main dataset.
 Nebula can also incorporate gene expression (or gene modulation) data during these steps.
 In summary, Nebula is an innovative web service that provides an advanced ChIP-seq analysis pipeline, the output of which is directly publishable.

 **Additional information:** Nebula accepts mapped reads in SAM/BAM format.
 Each step of the pipeline produces several output files, which are mainly tabdelimited text files, .BED files or images.
 We used Perl and R to develop the tools used to perform the steps 3 to 5.
-The pipeline also includes several published tools (samtools, bedTools, MACS, !FindPeaks, ChIPmunk).
+The pipeline also includes several published tools (samtools, bedTools, MACS, FindPeaks, ChIPmunk).

 <br /><br />